-i) First Aid Box (2 nos.): The standard contents of a first aid box would be the following: sterile gauge, adhesive tape, adhesive bandages of several sizes, antiseptic wipes- detol/ savlon, haxasol, soap, antibiotic cream, scissors, safety pins, thermometer, plastic gloves, flashlight, water purifier tablet, common disaster recovery medicines etc. Generally first aid boxes with some appliances and medicine were available at all visited shelter sites.
+i) First Aid Box (2 nos.): The standard contents of a first aid box would be the following: sterile gauge, adhesive tape, adhesive bandages of several sizes, antiseptic wipes- detol/ savlon, haxasol, soap, antibiotic cream, scissors, safety pins, thermometer, plastic gloves, flashlight, water purifier tablet, common disaster recovery medicines etc. Generally, first aid boxes with some appliances and medicine were available at all visited shelter sites.

 - ii) Site Cleaning and Preparation: This include site cleaning, protective fencing of site, erection of sign board.
-This has been generally done. - iii) Grass turfing: Turfing work will be at the completion of work. - iv) Vegetation and Tree Plantation: The item is yet to be done. - v) Supply of Water Filter (3 nos): Water filter for safe drinking purposes have been seen at site offices.
-Labors should have easy access to the water filters. - vi) Provision of Safety Gear for Workers: Safety gears (helmet, gloves, gum boat, vests, eye protection glasses etc.) for workers have been procured but the workers need to be more motivated to use the safety gears. - vii) Training on Implementation of Safety Measures: It has been reported that motivation training on the implementation of the environmental management plan have been conducted.
-The persons trained for the purpose should be mentioned in the quarterly environmental monitoring report as periodically published by the D&S Consultants.. - viii) Construction of Temporary Sanitary Latrine for Labors (one for male and one for female): Mostly the sanitary latrines for labors have been made but overall quality of latrines should be improved. - ix) Waste Disposal Facility: No planned practice of stockpiling of construction debris has been observed.
+This has been generally done.
+Protective fencing should cover the entire site. - iii) Grass turfing: Turfing work will be at the completion of work. - iv) Vegetation and Tree Plantation: The item is yet to be done. - v) Supply of Water Filter (3 nos): Water filter for safe drinking purposes have been seen at site offices.
+Labors should have easy access to the water filters. - vi) Provision of Safety Gear for Workers: Safety gears (helmet, gloves, gum boat, vests, eye protection glasses etc.) for workers have been procured and the some of the workers use the sfety gears.
+There is need for more motivation of the labors to use the safety gears. - vii) Training on Implementation of Safety Measures: It has been reported that motivation training on the implementation of the environmental management plan have been conducted.
+The persons trained for the purpose should be mentioned in the quarterly environmental monitoring report as periodically published by the D&S Consultants. - viii) Construction of Temporary Sanitary Latrine for Labors (one for male and one for female): Mostly the sanitary latrines for labors have been made but overall quality of latrines should be improved. - ix) Waste Disposal Facility: No planned practice of stockpiling of construction debris has been observed.
 Generated debris and garbage are kept haphazardly.
 Debris, garbage and wastes must be removed and stockpiled to a selected distant place.
-If need be, waste disposal area should be hired. - x) Dust Suppression Measures: Suppression of dust providing cover over sand has been observed at some places but in majority places the measure has been ignored. - xi) Safety Warning Sign: Safety warning signs in English have been posted at site. - xii) Tubewell for Labors: Found available at each site. - xiii) Construction of Temporary School Sheds (Where applicable).
+If need be, waste disposal area should be hired. - x) Dust Suppression Measures: Suppression of dust providing cover over sand has been observed at some places but in majority places the measure has been ignored. - xi) Safety Warning Sign: Safety warning signs in English have been posted at site. - xii) Tubewell for Labors: Found available at each site. - xiii) Construction of Temporary School Sheds (As applicable).
 In case of demolishing existing dilapidated school buildings, alternative temporary sheds for schooling purposes are constructed.
 Provision of extra cost is made for the purpose.
 The quality of the temporary sheds should be improved with proper ventilation arrangements and safety fencing.
+The D&S Consultant may consider to prepare a typical design of the temporary school sheds.